kohei-us/ixion/doc/overview.rst

 Let's go over very quickly how to create a document and populate some cells inside spreadsheet.

-First, you need to import ixion module and create a new document.
+First, you need to import ixion module and create a new :class:`Document` object.

 ::